NicoHood/HID/Readme.md

 Version History
 ===============
 ```
+1.7 Beta Release (09.08.2014)
+* Changes in the Hoodloader:
+ * Works as ISP now.
+See the [Hoodloader Repository](https://github.com/NicoHood/Hoodloader) for more information.
+ * Exceeded 8kb limit.
+For flashing a 8u2 use v1.6 please!
+* Changed Readme text

+1.6 Beta Release (09.08.2014)
+* Bugfixes in the Hoodloader:
+ * Changed HID management (not blocking that much, faster)
+ * added RawHID in/out (HID to Serial)
+* Added RawHID Class and example

 1.5 Beta Release (21.07.2014)
 * Moved Hoodloader source to a [separate Github page](https://github.com/NicoHood/Hoodloader)
 * Bugfixes in the Hoodloader: